 - Google trusts your customers

-Google also aims to give searchers relevant information.
+- Google gives users the best information on the search topic Google also aims to give searchers relevant information.
 When a customer review contains relevant keywords about your business (“Awesome estate planning!”), it will help Google better understand the kinds of services that you provide.
 According to Moz, review signals make up 15.44% of your local search ranking.

-Overall star rating alone doesn’t determine your search ranking.
+- The more reviews, the higher you rank on Google Overall star rating alone doesn’t determine your search ranking.
 A high overall star rating shows that customers value your business, but it doesn’t tell the whole story.
 For instance, a business can have an overall rating of 5 stars, but only 3 reviews.
 That’s not a very big sample size, so it’s hard to tell if this business actually is providing great services or if those 3 reviewers are just outliers.

 That’s why it is so important to continuously add more reviews.
 Remember, Google uses reviews to understand the quality of your services.
 The more reviews you have, the higher likelihood that your overall rating is an accurate depiction of your customer experience.

 How Google reviews impact click-through rates on local search results

 If Google users search for something like “dental practice near me”, they’ll see something that looks like this.